 The FDA has approved these sweeteners for use in humans and classified them as generally recognized as safe.
 Many manufacturers of beverages, dietary products, drugs, mouthwashes, and cosmetics use these low and no calorie sweeteners instead of sugar.

 Manufacturers claim that artificial sweeteners can help people control hunger and appetite, lose weight, and manage diabetes.
 Not all scientists agree, but sweeteners are among the most researched ingredients in the food supply.
-Numerous medical associations and international regulatory bodies have deemed them safe when consumed in usual amounts.
+Numerous medical associations and international regulatory bodies have

 The paleo diet consists of eating vegetables, fruits, nuts, roots, meat, and organ meats and excludes any highly processed foods.